Py-ualg/2024-code-blue/challenges/AI_fruit_QA/README.md

 ## 💾 Data

-* Publicly available datasets can be found here
+* For Kaggle style of challenge, datasets and starter's NB can be found in `challenge_data` folder.

-    * link 1
+## Complementary Resources
-    * link 2
+* PDF article "Perspectives on deep learning for near-infrared spectral data modelling": It provides a high level overview of the challenges and opportunities of Deep Learning for Chemometrics and NIR spectral analysis.
-* For Kaggle style of challenge, dataset will be published on Friday 18/10
+* [Youtube playlist][5] from "Deep Learning for NIR Chemometrics" hosted at UAlg in March 2024.

 ## 💁 Info and mentoring
 Dário Passos (CEOT, UAlg), [LI][3], [Google scholar][4], [GitHub][1]